Madhuri-i/Monthly-Attendance-Checker/README.md

 Technologies Used:
 HTML: Used to create the structure of the web pages (like buttons, forms, and tables).

 CSS: Used to style the pages and make the app look nice and clean.

-JavaScript: Makes the app interactive and view your data.
+JavaScript: Makes the app interactive and view your data in excel sheets.